-Fall 2017 and Spring 2018 Graduate Course Offerings
+Fall 2018 and Spring 2019 Graduate Course Offerings

-NEW DESIGNATIONS FOR GRADUATE COURSES IN THE DOCTORAL PROGRAM.
+DESIGNATIONS FOR GRADUATE COURSES IN THE DOCTORAL PROGRAM.

 A research intensive course will focus on research methodologies and writing and will culminate a final research-based paper that might be turned into a publishable article.